Sourcing and Trading

 Within easy travelling distance of suppliers and in the same time zone, client companies can move beyond a basic purchase/sell transaction to build long-term strategic relationships with their vendors.
 A local presence enables collaboration in areas such as design, innovation and inventory management, control of quality standards and social responsibility and knowledge of the financial health of manufacturers in the supply chain.

-Hong Kong is a tariff-free port and has the world’s busiest cargo airport which handles more than four million tonnes of cargo each year.
-It also has one of the world’s busiest container ports with over 100 international shipping lines connecting with over 5,000 destinations worldwide and more than 230,000 vessels docking each year.
+Hong Kong is a tariff-free port and has the world’s busiest cargo airport which handles around 4.38 million tonnes of cargo each year.
+It also has one of the world’s busiest container ports with about 70 international shipping lines connecting with over 510 destinations worldwide and 190,000 vessels docking each year.

 Sourcing Hub for the World’s Biggest Retailers